Working in Bavaria

 Useful job portals - Find a job

-Many companies publish their jobs online.
+Many companies advertise their job vacancies online.
 Job portals make it easier to find the right job and your future employer in Germany.
-With some online portals, you can set alerts for fitting job offers.
+Some online portals even allow you to set up alerts for suitable job offers.

 Application portfolio check in German and English